 How do you keep a team together while delivering a project, while giving everyone the necessary autonomy and freedom to innovate?
-Abi Handley of Outlandish looks at some ways.
+Abi Handley of Outlandish explores.

 So you need to get a project done?
 You have all the agile certification training, the process maps and a thousand-card backlog.
 But most of all, you have a team.
 How do you get them to deliver?